Cody-DV/blockchain-demo/README.md

 # blockchain-demo

-Full stack blockchain dapp on the Ethereum platform.
+Full stack blockchain dapp on the Ethereum platform. <br/>
-App is a proof of concept that facilitates land ownership title transfer using the Ethereum blockchain and smart contracts.
+The dapp is a proof of concept that facilitates land ownership and title transfer using the Ethereum blockchain and smart contracts.

 ------